Analysis | The new politics of the new pandemic

 At the time, the comments gained attention in part because Polis is a Democrat.
-The it’s-up-to-you mantra Polis was embracing was more like something you’d hear from Republican Texas Gov. Greg Abbott than from the chief executive of a blue state.
+The it’s-up-to-you mantra Polis was embracing was more like something you’d hear from Republican Gov. Greg Abbott of Texas than from the chief executive of a blue state.
 But it was also a recognition of where the pandemic was after the initial surge of the delta variant.
-Those who had been vaccinated were better protected against infection and against hospitalization and death, so Polis was largely just recognizing reality: Coloradans should get vaccinated and, if they didn’t, that’s that.
+Those who had been vaccinated were better protected against infection and against hospitalization and death, so Polis was largely just recognizing reality: Coloradans should get vaccinated, and, if they didn’t, that’s that.

 And then the pandemic changed.